MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Start with a small set of automated policies*.
 Begin automating a minimal set of essential cloud governance policies.
 Implement and test automation to avoid operational disruptions.
 Automate other policies when ready.

 - *Use cloud governance tools*.
 Use the tools available in your cloud environment to enforce governance.
 Azure's primary governance tool is [Azure Policy](/azure/governance/policy/overview).
-Supplement Azure Policy with [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) (security), [Microsoft Purview](/purview/purview) (data), [Microsoft Entra ID Governance](/entra/id-governance/identity-governance-overview) (identity), [Azure Monitor](/azure/azure-monitor/overview) (operations), [management groups](/azure/governance/management-groups/overview) (resource management), [infrastructure as code](/devops/deliver/what-is-infrastructure-as-code) (resource management), and configurations within each Azure service.
+Supplement Azure Policy with [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) (security), [Microsoft Purview](/purview/purview) (data), [Microsoft Entra ID Governance](/entra/id-governance/identity-governance-overview) (identity), [Azure Monitor](/azure/azure-monitor/overview) (operations), [management groups](/azure/governance/management-groups/overview) (resource management), [infrastructure as code (IaC)](/devops/deliver/what-is-infrastructure-as-code) (resource management), and configurations within each Azure service.

 - *Apply governance policies at the right scope*.
-Use an inheritance system where policies are set at a higher level, such as management group.
-Policies at higher level automatically apply to lower levels, such as subscriptions and resource groups.
-Policies apply even when there's changes within the cloud environment, lowering management overhead.
+Use an inheritance system where policies are set at a higher level, such as management groups.
+Policies at higher levels automatically apply to lower levels, such as subscriptions and resource groups.
+Policies apply even when there are changes within the cloud environment, lowering management overhead.

 - *Use policy enforcement points*.
 Set up policy enforcement points within your cloud environments that automatically apply governance rules.
 Consider predeployment checks, runtime monitoring, and automated remediation actions.

-- *Use policy-as-code*.
+- *Use policy as code*.
 Use IaC tools to [enforce governance policies through code](/azure/governance/policy/concepts/policy-as-code).
 Policy as code enhances the automation of governance controls and ensures consistency across different environments.

 - *Develop custom solutions as needed*.
 For custom governance actions, consider developing custom scripts or applications.
 Use Azure service APIs to gather data or manage resources directly.